10 Cities Without Sunlight

 One of the persistent questions in deep subsurface microbiology is whether organisms in these communities are competing for scarce resources or somehow cooperating to optimize the overall energy harvest.
 The answer matters for modeling, because competition and cooperation lead to different predictions about which organisms persist and at what rates.

-But there is a third possibility, and it is the one most consistent with the data we have seen throughout this book: neither individual optimization nor collective optimization, but satisficing.
+The data in this book fit a third possibility: neither individual optimization nor collective optimization, but satisficing.
 Each organism runs the metabolism its enzymes permit, at the rate the local concentrations support, without reference to any global objective.
-The community structure that results is not optimal in any formal sense – it is merely viable.
+The community structure that results is not optimal in any formal sense; it is viable.
 Every guild covers its maintenance costs.
 No guild is excluded unless its reaction is thermodynamically impossible under local conditions.
 The coexistence of iron reducers, sulfate reducers, and methanogens in the same aquifer is not paradoxical under this view.
 It is expected: all three can cover costs, so all three persist.
 The boundaries are fuzzy because the constraints are fuzzy.

 10.8 Growth, decay, and the meaning of yield

-To connect all of this to quantitative models, we need an equation for biomass.
-The standard form is deceptively simple:
+To connect microbial energetics to quantitative models, we need an equation for biomass:

 \[ \frac{d[B]}{dt} = Y \cdot R_{\text{resp}} - \mu_{\text{dec}} \cdot [B] \]

 But in the deep subsurface, growth is only half the story.
-Much of the biomass at any given time may be dormant – alive but metabolically inactive, waiting for conditions to improve.
-Stolpovsky and colleagues developed models that explicitly track dormant and active cell fractions, showing that the transition between states can dramatically affect community dynamics and the apparent rates of geochemical processes.31
+Much of the biomass at any given time may be dormant – alive but metabolically inactive.
+Models that explicitly track dormant and active cell fractions show that the transition between states can dramatically affect community dynamics and apparent geochemical rates.39 Cells do not respond instantaneously to environmental changes; there is a lag phase between perturbation and metabolic response.40 For stable deep subsurface settings, quasi-steady-state assumptions may hold.
+For perturbed systems, they do not.

 10.9 The scale of the hidden world

-This is not life as we encounter it in a forest or a coral reef.
-It is life distributed through rock at vanishingly low densities – perhaps a few thousand cells per cubic centimeter of rock, compared to billions per cubic centimeter in surface soil.
+Life down here looks nothing like a forest or a coral reef.
+Cells are distributed through rock at low densities – perhaps a few thousand cells per cubic centimeter of rock, compared to billions per cubic centimeter in surface soil.
 But the volume of habitable rock is enormous, and thin populations summed over vast volumes become significant.

 The deep biosphere also represents a different mode of existence.
 Surface life runs on solar energy, recycled rapidly through food webs that turn over on timescales of days to decades.
 Deep life runs on geological energy, recycled so slowly that individual cells may divide once per century or once per millennium.
 The surface biosphere is a fast, bright, noisy economy.
 The deep biosphere is a slow, dark, quiet one.
 But both are economies, and both follow the same rules: energy must flow, electrons must move, and the books must balance.